dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 Mark '&' characters in the original input; see section:- #3.2

 *anti_link_spam*
-Anti-spam; see section:- #3.4.7
+Anti-link-spam measure; see section:- #3.4.7

 '0' - no measure taken  *
 'array("regex1", "regex2")' - will ensure a 'rel' attribute with 'nofollow' in its value in case the 'href' attribute value matches the regular expression pattern 'regex1', and/or will remove 'href' if its value matches the regular expression pattern 'regex2'.
-E.g., 'array("/./", "/://\W*(?!(abc\.com|xyz\.org))/")'.
-This is a parameter for advanced usage.
-See section:- #3.4.7 for more.
+E.g., 'array("/./", "/://\W*(?!(abc\.com|xyz\.org))/")'; see section:- #3.4.7 for more.

 *anti_mail_spam*
-Anti-spam; see section:- #3.4.7
+Anti-mail-spam measure; see section:- #3.4.7

 '0' - no measure taken  *
-'word' - '@' in mail address in 'href' attribute value is replaced with 'word' -- a word of admin's choice, like 'NOSPAM@' and 'AT'.
+'word' - '@' in mail address in 'href' attribute value is replaced with specified 'word'

 *balance*
 Balance tags for well-formedness and proper nesting; see section:- #3.3.3